Having a student visa means you can study in New Zealand for a set time at a specified institution as a full-time student.

-If you are a full fee-paying student you may be granted a student visa for the period for which you have paid course fees (up to a maximum of four years).
-If your course is based on the New Zealand academic year, and you’ve paid your fees for the year, we may grant you a student visa that expires on 31 March of the following year.
+If you are a full fee-paying student you may be granted a student visa for the period for which you have paid tuition fees (up to a maximum of four years).
+If your programme of study is based on the New Zealand academic year, and you’ve paid your fees for the year, we may grant you a student visa that expires on 31 March of the following year.

 If you are studying with an education provider that Immigration New Zealand (INZ) has a Memorandum of Understanding with, you have the opportunity to apply for a Length of Course visa.

 If you are a full scholarship or fees scholarship student you may be granted a student visa for the period of your award (up to a maximum of four years).

 If you are enrolled in years 1 to 8 of a school, or you are a student aged 13 or under and enrolled in a private training establishment, your parent or legal guardian must apply for a special visitor visa known as a guardian visa.
 A guardian visa allows your parent or legal guardian to live with and care for you in New Zealand.

 However, your parent or legal guardian won’t have to accompany you if you are:

 If you are aged 14 to 17 years (inclusive), or you are enrolling in school years 9 to 13, your parent or legal guardian can also apply for a guardian visa to live with and care for you in New Zealand, but it is not compulsory.

 If you are granted a student visa on the condition that you live with a parent or legal guardian in New Zealand and you breach this condition, you and your parent or legal guardian may become liable for deportation.